pmean/build-website/text/08/WholeNumbers-08.md

 There are some commonly cited jokes about this.
 The first is that if the average family has 2.2 children, what does the 0.2 child look like?
-There\'s also the joke about how the average person has one testicle and one ovary and less than 2 legs.
+There's also the joke about how the average person has one testicle and one ovary and less than 2 legs.

 In spite of these jokes, it is standard operating procedure to carry an